 - Remember the certainty of forgiveness (1 John 1:9).

 - Make certain you are walking and praying in the Spirit (Ephesians 5:15-20).

 Become still before the Lord: "He says, 'Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.'”
 (Psalm 46:10).

 - Consider who God is (Psalm 103).

-- Rejoice in your fellowship with Him and that He delights in you (Proverbs 15:8).
+- Rejoice in your fellowship with him and his delight in you (Proverbs 15:8).

 - Read passages of Scripture and pray them back to God (Psalms 146-150 is a great section to pray).